-Composite material advances have resulted in enhanced strength in mercian products.
-The use of aeronautical grade Carbon fibre from British and continental European facilities means that the weight of our light sticks has been reduced with no compromise on hitting power, torsional strength or durability.
+Composite material advances have resulted in enhanced strength in Mercian products.
+The use of aeronautical grade Carbon Fibre from British, continental European and Asian facilities means that the weight of our light sticks has been reduced with no compromise on hitting power, torsional strength or durability.

 The basic material used in hockey sticks is Fibreglass.
 Fibreglass is a strong lightweight material and is used for many products including sports equipment such as hockey sticks.
 Although it is not as strong and stiff as composites based on Carbon Fibre, it is less brittle, and its raw materials are much cheaper.
 Its bulk strength and weight are also better than many metals, and it can be more readily molded into complex shapes once impregnated with complex resins.
 This flexibility means that as a skeleton, a Fibreglass base resists some of the energy that can compromise the pure brittle nature of Carbon Fibre.
 It is why we (Mercian) believe that a 100% carbon stick is not the perfect performance solution.